Updated: June 2, 2026

 • EU funding: The European Union in focusing on expanding the Lisbon and Porto metro systems with high-speed rail links.

-• Tourism and hospitality: Tourism in Portugal is a €62.7 ($73.57) billion market in 2025.
+• Tourism and hospitality: Revenues from tourism in Portugal reached 2.1 billion in March 2026, around 6.7 percent higher than the same period last year.
 This creates a high demand for luxury villas, traditional houses, modern apartments, and new boutique hotels.

 • Green building: Property owners are investing more in insulation, solar panels, and new windows to save more on energy costs.

-GC-ICON-55Market outlook: permits and production
+GC-ICON-55Portuguese construction market outlook: Permits and production

-Based on recent reports from Statistics Portugal (INE), as of October 2025, residential construction costs in Portugal increased by 4.5 percent year-on-year (YoY).
-While material prices rose by a modest 1.3 percent YoY, labor costs surged by 8.3 percent.
+Based on recent reports from Statistics Portugal (INE), as of December 2025, residential construction costs in Portugal increased by 4 percent year-on-year (YoY).
+While material prices rose by a modest 0.8 percent YoY, labor costs surged by 7.7 percent.

 How much does it cost to build a house in Portugal?